Saving Mr. Banks: Plot

 The team acknowledges that Travers has valid criticisms and make changes, although she becomes increasingly disengaged as painful childhood memories resurface.
-Seeking to understand what troubles her, Disney invites Travers to Disneyland, which, along with her developing friendship with Ralph, the creative team's revisions to the George Banks character and the addition of a new song and a different ending, help dissolve Travers' opposition.
+Seeking to understand what troubles her, Disney invites Travers to Disneyland, which, along with her developing friendship with Ralph, the creative team's revisions to the George Banks character, the addition of a new song and a different ending, help dissolve Travers' opposition.
 Her creativity reawakens, and she begins collaborating with the team.
-Soon afterward however, Travers is enraged to discover an animation sequence has been added.
-Travers confronts Disney over this and returns home without signing the agreement.
+Soon afterward, however, Travers discovers an animation sequence (which has dancing penguins in it) has been added without her permission.
+Travers confronts Disney over this and returns to London in a huff without signing the agreement.

-Disney learns that "P. L. Travers" is a pen name, taken from Travers' father's given name.
-Her real name is Helen Goff and she is Australian, not English.
-That gives Disney new insight into Travers, and he follows her to London.
-Arriving unexpectedly at her home, Disney shares his own less-than-ideal childhood but stresses the healing value of his art.
-He urges Travers not to let deeply-rooted past disappointments dictate the present.
-That night, after Disney has left, Travers finally relents and grants the film rights to Disney.
+Disney learns that "P. L. Travers" is a pen name, taken from Travers' father's given name; her real name is Helen Goff, and she is Australian, not British.
+This gives Disney new insight into Travers, and he follows her to London.
+Arriving unexpectedly at her home, Disney, who'd begun to realise that Traver's father has played a vital role in her books and the film, shares his own less-than-ideal childhood but stresses the healing value of his art.
+He urges Travers not to let deeply rooted past disappointments dictate the present.
+That night, after Disney has left, Travers finally relents and grants the film rights to him.

-Three years later, in 1964, Travers has begun writing another Mary Poppins story, while Mary Poppins is to have its world premiere at Grauman's Chinese Theatre in Hollywood.
+Three years later, in 1964, Travers has begun writing another Mary Poppins story, while the film Mary Poppins itself is to have its world premiere at Grauman's Chinese Theatre in Hollywood.
 Disney has not invited Travers, fearing how she might react with the press watching.
 Prompted by Russell, Travers shows up unannounced at Disney's office; he reluctantly issues her an invitation.
-Initially, she watches Mary Poppins with a lack of enthusiasm, particularly during the animated sequences.
-She gradually warms to the rest of the film, however, becoming deeply moved by the depiction of George Banks' personal crisis and redemption.
+Initially, she watches Mary Poppins with a lack of enthusiasm, particularly with the animated penguins.
+Travers gradually warms to the rest of the film, however, becoming deeply moved by the depiction of George Banks' personal crisis and redemption.